 Ephesians 6:1 Children, obey your parents in the Lord, for this is right.

 This is no minor responsibility.
 One of the ten foundational directives covering all conduct in all of life is devoted to this law.
-The commandment in Exodus 20, verse 12, and of course in Deuteronomy 5, verse 6, says to honor father and mother.
+The commandment in Exodus 20:12, and of course in Deuteronomy 5:6, says to honor father and mother.
 Now "honor" in Hebrew implies a sense of heaviness.
 We even use that term from time to time.
 We talk about a heavy responsibility.
 "It was a heavy situation."
 It can even mean burdensome.
 In the commandment it has a good sense, implying a very significant responsibility.
-It is like, "I am walking, and therefore it is heavy, because I am watching what you are doing."
+It is like, "I am watching, and therefore it is heavy, because I am watching what you are doing."
 But there is more to just watching.

 This commandment really has an effect on life—a very great significant effect on life; and fathers and mothers, if you want your children to be happy and to be well off mentally, you will work to establish this responsibility in their mind so that they do it.
 So that word "honor" means "this is not unimportant."
 It adds deep respect into the mix.
 It carries with it the sense that the mere letter of the law of obedience is not the highest standard, but children should consider it a privilege to submit to their parent's right alongside merely obeying.

 The word "honor" is emphasizing the inner attitude in which the obedience is to be given.
 This puts pressure on the parents to set the right example in regard to how they carry out their responsibility to God, meaning the attitude they show before their children, the consistency with which they perform their functions, and their overall submission to God in their personal life.